One dead, six injured in shooting at San Antonio mall, police say

-One victim is dead and six others were injured in a shootout at Rolling Oaks Mall on Sunday afternoon.
+One victim is dead and four others were injured in a shootout at Rolling Oaks Mall on Sunday afternoon.

 Two suspects attempted to rob a Kay Jewelers inside the mall, San Antonio Police Department Chief William McManus said.